TikTok for charities

 With such an emphasis on the ‘algorithm’ and the ‘For You’ page, people will see and interact with content that resembles what they usually engage with.
 This is all the more reason to get young people on board with creating your content so it assimilates with popular content, and doesn’t sound tone deaf or feel out of place.
 If done well, your content or campaign could gain real traction because of this style of content consumption.

 Even if you don’t exclusively target young people, it could be worth a shot.
-Two out of every three TikTok users are under 24, but that does leave a third of older users, with the amount of over 24 year olds increasing day by day.
-The content found on TikTok, as more adults have joined, has drastically changed since its inception a couple of years ago when it replaced the lip synching app, Music.ly and became a haven for children and tweens – a time when the concept of TikTok for charities would be laughed out of the room.
+TikTok say that 60% of users are ‘Gen Z’ (born 1997-2012), but that does leave over a third of users who are over 24, and this number is increasing day by day.
+As more adults have joined the app the content found on TikTok has drastically changed.
+At the time of its inception a couple of years ago, when it replaced the lip synching app, Music.ly and became a haven for children and tweens – the concept of TikTok for charities would be laughed out of the room.
 But times have changed…

 If your strategy involves reaching young people but you have limited resources, TikTok confidence, or know-how, it’s worth downloading the app anyway to do some social listening.
 Gen Z are a curious species: subversive, progressive, but difficult to pin down or define.
 Just keeping an eye on trending content can get you more familiar with their interests, their humour, what causes they’re passionate about, which famous figures they warm to, and those they shun.
 This can help you better engage with them through your other channels – even offline.